NicoHood/HoodLoader2/Readme.md

 with a custom CDC Bootloader with USB-Serial function.
 You can reprogram the main MCU (328/2560) and the USB MCU (16u2) at the same time with all its functions and no limitations.

-It adds fully Arduino IDE compatibility for the 16u2 to use it as standalone AVR for custom sketches too.
+It adds **fully Arduino IDE compatibility** (with some i/o pins) for the 16u2 to use it as standalone AVR for custom sketches too.
-Whether __USB__ function (e.g. HID: Keyboard, Mouse, Gamepad, Media Keys), sensors, leds or anything you can imagine of.
+Whether __USB__ function (e.g. HID: Keyboard, Mouse, Gamepad, Media Keys), sensors or leds: anything you can imagine of.
-Its fully Arduino IDE compatible now (with some i/o pins). **All you need is a normal Arduino Uno/Mega R3 + USB cable.**
+**All you need is a normal Arduino Uno/Mega R3 + USB cable + a few wires.**

-Before I go more into detail you need to understand how the Arduino Uno/Mega works, what the Hoodloader does and what it can be used for, please read the text below.
+You should read the readme carefully to understand what the Hoodloader v2 is used for and what it can make possible.
-I know its a lot of text, but you should understand the basics.
-**Caution: read the installing instructions carefully to not brick your Arduino.**
+Also it is very important to follow the installation instructions and its warnings carefully.
+At the end is a written text about the idea, the key functions and how I got there.
+There is also a small Hoodpedia with some words you might not understand and its explanation to let everybody understand what USB is all about (mostly :D).

 See [HID Project](https://github.com/NicoHood/HID) for the Arduino IDE core files/examples.